Western Sydney University CareerHub Terms & Conditions

-- Careers aims to process your request within one business day (provided you have included all necessary information as stipulated within these terms and conditions and where relevant an order and payment has been made for your full-time/graduate employment opportunity(s).
+The Office of Employability and Graduate Success aims to process your request within one business day, provided you have included all necessary information as stipulated within these terms and conditions.

-- Careers does not act as an agent for the employer.
+The University does not act as an agent for the Employer.

-- Careers does not recommend or endorse any organisations or service providers as featured on CareerHub.
+The University does not recommend or endorse any organisations or service providers as featured on Western Sydney University CareerHub.

 Back to top